piensaenpixel/pilar/ratio-de-apalancamiento/ratio-de-apalancamiento-en.md

 - Exposure: as set out in article 429 of the CRR, the exposure measurement generally follows the book value subject to the following considerations:

-    - On-balance-sheet exposures other than derivatives are included net of allowances and accounting valuation adjustments.
+    -On-balance-sheet exposures other than derivatives are included net of allowances and accounting valuation adjustments.

 - Measurement of the Group's total exposure is composed of the total assets as per financial statements adjusted for reconciliation between the accounting perimeter and the prudential perimeter.